anima-research/connectome-adapters/docs/code_structure.md

 Although all adapters process similar events (message creation/update/deletion, pinning/unpinning, and reaction changes), each platform's unique data structures necessitate custom handling methods.
 The exceptions are history fetching and rename events (when a Discord server, Slack team, or Zulip channel changes its name), which share common logic defined in the base class.

 Before sending events to the conversation manager, the processor may preprocess them, particularly for new or updated messages (see Event Preprocessing).
 After processing, the `Manager` returns a delta of changes to the `IncomingEventProcessor`.
 The processor checks if additional actions are needed (such as history fetching), then generates a set of internal events that are returned to the `Adapter`.
-These events are sent to Connectome and the LLM via the `SocketIOServer` using Pydantic models (see the Connectome-adapters documentation for details on Pydantic model usage).
+These events are sent to Connectome and the LLM via the `SocketIOServer` using Pydantic models (see details on event generation and Pydantic model usage).

 To add support for a new incoming event type, several changes are required:
 1. Update the `Client` class if necessary to track the new event